 New Zealand Lotto Prizes

 The Division 1 jackpot is set at NZ$1 million in every draw.
 In order to win, players are required to correctly match six numbers from a possible 40.
 Players can opt to add additional games such as Powerball or Strike onto their ticket to increase their potential winnings.
-There are a further five prize tiers which require players to match fewer numbers in exchange for smaller prizes.
+There are a further six prize tiers which require players to match fewer numbers in exchange for smaller prizes.

 A breakdown of the odds and prize tiers for the New Zealand Lotto can be found below: